mhshahzad/resource-sharing-system/README.md

 - Query which resources a user can access
 - Get aggregated counts for users and resources

-All data is loaded from JSON files for easy prototyping and testing.

 ## Getting Started

 ### Prerequisites